JetBrains/jpa-buddy-documentation/spring-data/spring-data.md

 In the New JPA Repository window, you can set:

-* Entity, which the repository will be created for
+* The entity for which the repository will be created
-* Class name
+* The name of the repository class
-* Parent class for the repository.
+* The parent class for the repository.
 It can be:
-  * Repository from <a href="https://docs.spring.io/spring-data/jpa/docs/current/reference/html/#jpa.repositories" target="_blank">org.springframework.data.repository</a> package
+  * A repository from the <a href="https://docs.spring.io/spring-data/jpa/docs/current/reference/html/#jpa.repositories" target="_blank">org.springframework.data.repository</a> package
-  * Repository from your project
+  * Any repository from your project
 * Whether the repository will extend <a href="https://docs.spring.io/spring-data/jpa/docs/current/reference/html/#specifications" target="_blank">JpaSpecificationExecutor</a> or not
-* Source root
+* The source root
-* Package
+* The package where the repository will be created

 ![new-jpa-repository](img/new-jpa-repository-single.png)

-When we have a lot of entities, creating Spring Data repositories one by one becomes a tedious job.
+Creating Spring Data repositories one by one for each entity can become a tedious job.
 With JPA Buddy, you can speed up this process.
-To create repositories for JPA entities, you need to take three steps.
-Select entities in the project tree, invoke the JPA Buddy wizard, then adjust your selection.
+To create repositories for multiple JPA entities at once, you need to take three steps.
+Select the entities in the project tree, invoke the JPA Buddy wizard, then adjust your selection.
 That's it!
-Look how this feature can speed up the development process:
+Look how this feature can accelerate the development process:

 <div class="youtube">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/nSusI0dq7nQ " title="YouTube video player" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>